 For example, I was working on a project a few years ago which needed doing by the end of the day.
 I could do it, but it was going to be tight.
 At 4pm another job came in which also 'needed' doing by the end of the day (there were a lot of 'needs' and 'urgents' at my last job).
 In a situation like this you have a choice to make; agree to do both and fail at least one of them, sacrifice something else, or make a decision on which you're able to do.
 If you're working for someone who is asking you to do both, ask them which has the highest priority and let them make the decision.
 Be positive about it though; try, "I'd love to help as best I can.
 We have X amount of time left; which would you like me to tackle first?".
 Obviously it doesn't always happen like that in an ideal world, but the important thing is to be clear with people rather than agreeing to everything.

-The web development world is constantly changing, and almost every job I work on involves a new challenge, a technology I haven't worked with before or a solution that 's specific to that project.
+The web development world is constantly changing, and almost every job I work on involves a new challenge, a technology I haven't worked with before or a solution specific to that project.
 I love that aspect of my job, I love finding answers to problems and finding an answer to a problem that will makes a client's life easier.

 I'm a good front-end developer.
 I make responsive websites that work well on lots of different devices and integrate them with a content management system.
 I know that I'm good at what I do.